 Occasionally someone from outside of MSU or MSU Extension requests permission to reprint or adapt materials produced by MSU Extension.
 If you receive such a request, first notify your MSU Extension institute or unit director so they know about the request.
-Then contact MSU Technologies (technologies.msu.edu), which handles the licensing of intellectual property produced by MSU.
-(Intellectual property involves first-party materials - in other words, something you've created yourself.)
-The people at MSU Technologies will give you advice on next steps regarding this request.
-All requests for permission are unique and steps may be different for each.
+Then contact MSU Technologies (https://innovationcenter.msu.edu/tech-transfer-commercialization/).
+(MSU Technologies is part of the MSU Innovation Center.)
+They handle the licensing of intellectual property produced by MSU.
+(Intellectual property involves first-party materials-in other words, something you've created yourself.)
+The people at MSU Technologies will give you advice on next steps about the request.
+All requests for permission are unique and the steps for handling them may be unique, too.